ShaharBand/lua-style-guide/README.md

   ## 1.1 Naming Conventions

   - Use descriptive names that clearly indicate the variable's purpose.
-  - single-letter variable names should be avoided except for very small scopes (less than ten lines) or for iterators.
+  - Single-letter variable names should be avoided except for very small scopes (less than ten lines) or for iterators.
+  - `i` should be used only as a counter variable in for loops (either numeric for or `ipairs`).
+  - Prefer more descriptive names than `k` and `v` when iterating with `pairs`, unless you are writing a function that operates on generic tables.
+  - Use `_` for ignored variables.
   - Variable names with larger scope should be more descriptive than those with smaller scope.
   - Follow consistent naming patterns to improve readability and maintainability.

   - Use `snake_case` for local variable names.
-  - Use `UPPER_CASE_WITH_UNDERSCORES` for constant
+  - Use `UPPER_CASE_WITH_UNDERSCORES` for constant.

   ```lua
   -- global